GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 If no `formFactor` value is provided then the values will be aggregated across all form factors.

-See [Historical web performance data via the CrUX API](https://TODO) for more example queries.
+See [History web performance data via the CrUX API](https://TODO) for more example queries.

 ## Data pipeline